d1egoaz/kubel/README.md

 ## Main differences with https://github.com/abrochard/kubel

-My workflow needs to quickly change between multiple context, namespaces, and resources, kubel triggered a metadata refresh everytime that one of these changed.
+My workflow needs to quickly change between multiple context, namespaces, and resources, abrochard/kubel triggered a metadata refresh everytime that one of these changed.
 It also recreated the buffer and re-applied the mode (not sure why yet?).

 There is a new method `kubel-refresh` (bound to `g`) to call the kubectl command by demand using the configured parameters.
 It doesn't matter to me that some metadata is stale, as most of the namespace/resources names that I use exist in different clusters.
 If for some reason a name doesn't exist, I can just type it or run `kubel-invalidate-caches` (`I`) or any of the new methods to fetch the right objects `kubel-fetch-contexts` (`C`), `kubel-fetch-namespaces` (`N`), `kubel-fetch-api-resource-list` (`R`).

-- Changing cluster/namespace/resource doesn't call kubectl.
+- Changing cluster/namespace doesn't automatically refresh.
+- When the resource changes (`r`) it automatically triggers a refresh.
-- Need to call `kubel-refresh` to run the command with the configured cluster/namespace/resource.
+- Need to call by demand `kubel-refresh` to run the command with the configured cluster/namespace/resource.
 - Assume the user has access to list namespaces/resources.
 - Removed remote tramp support.
+Add it back when submitting these changes to upstream, not sure if those folks with like my workflow ¯\_(ツ)_/¯
-- Don't recreate buffers, it only now uses the `*kubel*` buffer.
+- Don't recreate buffers, buffers are automatically renamed to `*kubel-context_namespace_resurce*`.
 - Offer a method to show current configuration in the mode line.

 My evil workflow bindings are: